Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You have been diagnosed with malignant hypertension, which is a medical emergency.
-This means you have very high blood pressure (a top number usually higher than 220 or a bottom number higher than 120).
+Malignant hypertension is a medical emergency.
+It means you have dangerously high blood pressure.
+This means a top number usually higher than 180 or a bottom number higher than 120.
 This elevated blood pressure could result in damage to your heart, kidneys, brain, eyes, blood vessels, and other organs.
 Here’s what you can do to help manage this condition.

 Learn to take your own blood pressure.